aimms/how-to/C_Language/157-WriteFewTables.rst

 The operation of writing to databases in AIMMS is tuned for performance.

-Even when writing just a few rows, it takes time to set up a connection, write, and commit the transaction to the database.

-As applications gain functionality, the number of database tables in large applications grows.
-If you find yourself working an application with 100 database tables, you will quickly favor a solution that skips writing database tables where the data is not changed.
+In an application with several database table, it is not very efficient to write all database tables.
+Much more efficient is to skip writing to those tables where data has not changed.

+To do so, you can use a combination of the function ``ReferencedIdentifiers``, the construct ``DatachangeMonitor``, and runtime libraries.

 Example of database tables
 --------------------------

-To illustrate the mechanism, here is a small example with just two database tables.
-The mechanism works the same for applications with dozens of database tables.
+Here is an example with two database tables.
+The mechanism works the same for any number of database tables.

 .. code-block:: aimms
    :linenos: